-The company has chosen in accordance with Section 414C(11) of the Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 to set out within the company's Strategic Report, the information required by Schedule 7 of the Large and Medium Sized Companies and Groups (Accounts and Reports) Regulation 2008.
-This includes certain information that would have been included in the business review, details of principal risks and uncertainties and how engagement with employees takes place.
+The company has chosen in accordance with Section 414C(11) of the Companies Act 2006 to set out within the company's Strategic Report, the information required by Schedule 7 of the Large and Medium Sized Companies and Groups (Accounts and Reports) Regulation 2008.
+The information that is included in the strategic report rather than the directors report is future developments and how engagement with employees takes place.

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 MARCH 2021
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 MARCH 2023